craigraphics/jquery-scrollToggleClass/README.md

 License
 -------------
 The jquery-scrollToggleClass Plugin is licensed under the MIT license.
-See the LICENSE file for full details.